‘Maxim’ Beauty Kara Del Toro Flaunts Curves In Cheeky Grey Shorts For New Instagram Post

-Maxim bombshell Kara Del Toro captured hearts around the world after she shared a series of cheeky snaps flaunting her famous curves.
+Maxim bombshell Kara Del Toro captured hearts around the world after she shared a series of cheeky snaps flaunting her famous curves on Thursday.
 The beauty took to Instagram to post the snaps with her 1.4 million followers.

 The 26-year-old beauty can be seen alternating between several poses throughout the four snapshots while wearing a two-piece monochromatic outfit that put her famous figure on full display.
 The look included tiny, grey, short-shorts, which barely covered the model’s derrière — successfully showcasing her curvaceous backside — and a matching muscle tank top, whose hem only reached down to the middle of the model’s chest.
 The tiny top helped both in displaying a good amount of cleavage and drawing attention to the model’s full-figured assets.
 Kara paired the outfit with an off-white, cropped, long-sleeved jacket that seemed to be made out of fleece.
 The model finished the look off with white athletic trainers, which she wore over white socks.